Abdulk084/HPE/README.md

 ### C1DS:
 Create a folder with a name C1DS in your local machine.
-Download the following files from our GitHub FCPCe folder into your local FCPC folder.
+Download the following files from our GitHub C1DS folder into your local C1DS folder.

  1. `C1DS.py`    ## This is the code file to train and test the model.
  2. `train.xlsx`  ## This contains Activity column and SMILES strings column for train set.
  3. `test.xlsx`  ## This contains Activity column and SMILES strings column for test set.

 `cd` into C1DS local directory while keeping the conda envoirnment activated.
-Now run the following command which will train the FCPC predictor on given train data.
+Now run the following command which will train the C1DS predictor on given train data.

 `python C1DS.py`

 After the training and testing is done, a file with a name `test_preds_C1DS.xlsx` will be generated which contains output for the test data using C1DS predictor.

+### C2DF:
+Create a folder with a name C2DF in your local machine.
+Download the following files from our GitHub C2DF folder into your local C2DF folder.

+ 1. `C2DF.py`    ## This is the code file to train and test the model.
+ 2. `train.csv`  ## This contains Activity column and SMILES strings column for train set.
+ 3. `test.csv`  ## This contains Activity column and SMILES strings column for test set.

+`cd` into C2DF local directory while keeping the conda envoirnment activated.
+Now run the following command which will train the C2DF predictor on given train data.

+`python C2DF.py`

+After the training and testing is done, a file with a name `test_preds_C2DF.xlsx` will be generated which contains output for the test data using C2DF predictor.